excalith/changeling/README.md

 <hr/>

 **Changeling** helps you to generate changelogs between commit hashes easily.
-Depending on your commit message prefixes, your changelog will be created with markdown sections and commit hash links to your source.
+Depending on your commit message prefixes, your changelog will be created with markdown sections and commit messages with corresponding hashes.

 ## How To Install: